 The only way to be sure if lung cancer is present is to collect samples of lung cells.
 This can be done by a taking a sample of fluid coughed up from the lungs (sputum sample), removal of fluid from the chest (thoracentesis), passing a lighted tube into the lungs and taking a sample of tissue (bronchoscopy).

-After your doctor makes a diagnosis and determines the stage (extent) of the cancer, he/she will suggest appropriate treatment options.
+After making a diagnosis and determining the stage, or extent, of cancer, your doctor will suggest appropriate treatment options.
 The goal of treatment is to eliminate the cancer and prevent it from spreading.

-Different types of treatment are available to patients with non-small cell lung cancer.
-Patients may have surgery, chemotherapy, radiation therapy or a combination of treatments.
+Different types of treatment are available to patients with non-small cell lung cancer, including surgery, chemotherapy, radiation therapy or a combination.
 Fortunately, patients in the Panama City area have access to many state-of-the-art treatments that other similar sized communities might have to travel a great distance to find.

-uses high-energy X-rays to kill cancer cells.
+Radiation therapy uses high-energy x-rays to kill cancer cells.
 External radiation is the most common type of radiation for lung cancer.
 Treatments are usually 5 days a week for several weeks.
-Side effects mainly depend on the type of radiation and dose.
-There may be the potential for side effects which can be discussed with your physician.
+You may discuss any potential side effects, which primarily depend on the type of radiation and dose, with your physician.

-uses anti-cancer drugs to kill cancer cells.
+Chemotherapy uses anti-cancer drugs to kill cancer cells.
 These drugs can be given through a vein or taken by mouth.
 Chemotherapy is given in cycles with a rest period after each treatment cycle.
 Side effects — which range from fatigue, hair loss, and diarrhea to infection, nausea and vomiting — depend mainly on which drugs are given and how much.
-Additionally, Bay Medical-Sacred Heart does provide in-patient medical oncology care if hospitalization is required.
+Additionally, Bay Medical provides in-patient medical oncology care if hospitalization is required.

 This procedure is traditionally performed through a long incision called a thoracotomy.
 Your surgeon may also spread the ribs to access the lung.